Esri/hub.js/docs/src/guides/functional/discussions.md

 ## Channel participation configuration

-The [channel.channelAcl](https://esri.github.io/hub.js/api/common/IChannelAclPermission/) is an array that allows variations of users, organizations, or the public to participate in the discussion.
-The level of participation is set by the defined role.
+The [channel.channelAcl](https://esri.github.io/hub.js/api/common/IChannelAclPermission/) is an array that defines variations of users, organizations, or the public to participate in the discussion.
+The level of participation is set by the defined [role](https://esri.github.io/hub.js/api/common/Role/).
 A role of `readWrite` allows creating, updating, and viewing posts in the channel.
 A role of `read` only allows viewing posts in the channel.
 A role of `manage` allows creating, updating, and viewing posts in the channel, as well as moderation and channel re-configuration.

 Each entry in `channel.channelAcl` has the following shape: